Today, we’re diving into a dessert adventure with my matcha cocoa cupcakes.

 - Bake in a preheated oven for 20-22 minutes.
 Test with a toothpick to make sure they are done.

-- For the chocolate ganache glaze: Heat the whipping cream and chocolate in a small pan over low heat unti melted.
+- For the chocolate ganache glaze: Heat the whipping cream and chocolate in a small pan over low heat until melted.
 Do not boil.
 Remove from heat and sit aside until cooler.
 Dip tops of cupcakes into the ganache and sit aside to let ganache harden, or put into the refrigerator to harden it quicker.

 - For the matcha swiss meringue buttercream: Put egg whites and sugar into the top of a double boiler over a pan of simmering water.
 Whisking constantly, cook until sugar has dissolved and mixture is warm (about 160 degrees).